Why a MS in Analytics Degree?

+The MSA at BGSU is an interdisciplinary graduate program that involves four departments across two colleges.
 BGSU already thrives on its strong and nationally recognized faculty, undergraduate and graduate programs in statistics, operations research, management of information systems and computer science.
 BGSU has embraced a long standing tradition of collaborations among faculty from these fields.
-These strengths and traditions at BGSU put the university in a unique position to offer a high quality MS in Analytics degree
+These strengths and traditions at BGSU put the university in a unique position to offer a high quality MS in Analytics degree.

 By 2018, according to a report by the McKinsey Global Institute, the US is expected to have a short fall of 140,000-190,000 people with critical analytical skills.